 4. Emotional Terrorism

 Bin seems pretty sincere here, like he's really, TRULY glad Anel has "someone else to terrorize."
 One can only imagine the mushy-gushy love-assaults Anel inflicted on Bin prior to their son's arrival.
 Still, this memo is a bit much.
 If you're going to write an obnoxious, intimate message to your husband about "cheating on him" with the baby you both made, wouldn't a quick private text do the trick?
 Must it be posted on Facebook, where everyone else can see it, forcing friends to ask themselves how to take you seriously anymore?
 I don't see the Facebook-wide benefits of sharing this, but perhaps I'm missing something.
 Personally, I like to keep my Monster Truck snuggle marathons with my cats to myself, but maybe that's just because I'm CHEATING ON MY HUSBAND when the cats and I bond like that and I don't want anyone else to know.
 It's embarrassing!
 I love them!
-I love watching Monster Trucks with
+I love watching Monster Trucks with my babies!!!

 5. Keep Denying It, Erica